MrJSimon/asm/README.md

 # Output Files

-During use, ASM generates and saves output files in the `output/` folder within the selected image directory.
+During use, **asm** generates and saves output files in the `output/` folder within the selected image directory.

 - The generated masks during paint segmentation are saved locally to `output/masks/`
 - The predictions from the Automation Manager are saved locally to `output/predictions/`